“[In] some of our Crown Courts, 50% of the cases are sex cases.”

 David Dimbleby, 2 March 2017

-The number of police officers in England and Wales fell by just under 19,000 between September 2010 and September 2016.
+The number of police officers in England and Wales fell by just under 19,000 between September 2010 and September 2016, and just under 21,000 comparing back to March 2010, before the general election that year.

 There were almost 123,000 police officers in September last year.
 Counting those from the British Transport Police and those on secondment it was 126,000.